tsathoqqua/limadocs/docs/source/basic_lpc/lpc_functions.rst

 than the execution of your functions since efuns are in the driver.
 In addition, each mudlib has special functions like efuns in that they are already defined and declared for you, but different in that they are defined in the mudlib and in LPC.
-They are called simul_efuns, or simulated efuns.
+They are called simul-efuns, or simulated efuns.
 You can find out all about each of these as they are listed on their respective websites.
 In addition many MUDs have a command called "man", "apropos" or a "help" command which allows you